GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/A_Wake_Wakening/Reddit_Hive_Mind_Copypasta.md

 3. Square cultural reference is Charlie Brown and Lucy (Mind Doctor is in for 5 cents) - and Spike lives in Needles near Vegas - anyway "Blockhead" - Squares metaphors.
 Block chain, block signal, signal blocking, Radio Shack Storage Manager signal block chain analysis?

 4. Try the RNA message on a vibrator.
-Contact she puts it through speakers for a blind man "to feel".
-Helen an Carol vibrator metaphors.
+Contact book she puts VLA New Mexico signal through large speakers for a blind man "to feel".
+Helen and Carol vibrator metaphors.

 5. Any lesbian scissor sex jokes?
 Couple of two, married.
 The message was "cut off", and more than 78 seconds?